 The pilot episode of “Stranger Things” begins with four young kids sitting around a table, rolling dice and planning monster fights, a scene that introduced an already popular game to a mainstream audience — that game was Dungeons & Dragons, a fantasy tabletop role-playing game that was first released in 1974 and created by Gary Gygax alongside his friends.

 Frequently referred to as D&D, the game requires at least two people to play and a set of dice.
-One player acts as the Dungeon Master (DM) while the other players create their own characters.
+Although, the dungeon rules can be quite overwhelming for new players, in a nutshell, one player acts as the Dungeon Master (DM) while the other players create their own characters.
 The DM and the players collaborate to create a story; the players then act as the main characters while the Dungeon Master controls the narrative and non-player characters, otherwise known as NPCs.
 Dice are rolled to determine the accuracy and severity of the actions made over the course of the story.
 Although games are typically set in a fantasy world, players are allowed to use any historical period.

 Now, all of this might sound really boring, and for a long time, the concept of this game did not appeal to a mass audience.
 For most of its existence, Dungeons & Dragons has been avoided because of the “nerdy” nature of its fantasy-set source material.
 Pretending to use magic and rolling dice is not for everyone.